JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 Nodes can publish or subscribe to one or more topics.
 Nodes can also offer or use a service.
 There are 2 types of client libraries:
 * rospy: python client library
-* roscpp: c++ client library gfhfh
+* roscpp: c++ client library
+* Others (java, lsp,...)

 We will start the turtlesim node and explore its properties.
-Execute a turtlesim node in a new terminal  from the package turtlesim.
+Execute a turtlesim node in a new container terminal from the package turtlesim.

 ::: warning